isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <u>Toffa's notes </u>
 <br>The *opor ayam* can be cooked  while the rice is being steamed.

 1. Pound, grind or blend coriander seeds and white peppercorns.
 Then add garlic, candlenuts, galangal, ginger and shallots.
-If you use a blender, use coriander powder and white pepper powder instead of the seeds and corns, as they might be too small for the blender blades.
+With a blender, use coriander powder and white pepper powder instead of the seeds and corns, as they might be too small for the blender blades.
 Pound, grind or blend until you get a fine paste.
 5. Heat the coconut oil in a pot at low-medium heat.
 Do not use high heat, as coconut oil has a low smoking point.
 6. Add the <i>rempah</i> or spice paste.
 Sauté until it becomes fragrant and the paste is no longer raw.
 Do not burn or overcook it.
 7. Add bay leaves and lemongrass.
 Break the lemongrass with the pestle or a hard object before adding it in.